 Nebraska's authoritative geospatial data.
-The NebraskaMAP metadata clearinghouse was replaced in 2016 with a new and improved platform to deliver data and information on various platforms.
-The system integrates with the State's GIS Enterprise platform and has more than 150 data sets.
-The site had over 10,000 visitors in the first three weeks of its release.
+The NebraskaMAP clearinghouse was replaced in 2018 with a new and improved platform to deliver data and information on various platforms.
+The system integrates with the State's GIS Enterprise platform and has more than 150 data sets and over 35 web mapping applications.
+The site averages over 1800 views per day.

 All state agencies that use geospatial data are working together to reduce duplicated datasets and streamline the data sharing process.
-This also involves accessing data in a sole location for the most current information.
+This has been done by consolidation and the creation of Nebraska Enterprise GIS platform (NEGIS).
+This allows users in state agencies to accessing data in a sole location for the most current information.
 The new system formalizes communication with all statewide data stewards to keep data current while exercising the importance of authoritative and quality data for public consumption.
-The following are recent updates to this initiative: